What Are the Seven Steps for Collecting on a Judgment?

 How Crawford & von Keller, LLC Can Help

 Obtaining a judgment in court does not necessarily mean that the road to recovering the debt you are owed will be easy.
 Collecting a judgment takes time and patience.
-The North Carolina creditors’ rights attorneys at Crawford & von Keller, LLC can help you develop a strategy to expedite the process and help you recover the amount you’re legally entitled to.
+The North Carolina creditors’ rights attorneys at Crawford & von Keller, PLLC can help you develop a strategy to expedite the process and help you recover the amount you’re legally entitled to.
 Contact us today to learn more about your legal options.